Cameron Maybin: New York Yankees

 On April 25, 2019, the Indians traded Maybin to the New York Yankees for cash considerations.
-The Yankees selected Maybin's contract after the trade and added him to the major league roster.
-Maybin made his debut with the Yankees the next day, April 26, in a game against the San Francisco Giants.
+Maybin made his debut with the Yankees the next day, April 26.
 He went 1–4 in the game with an RBI.
 Maybin homered in four consecutive games in June.
-The Yankees radio announcer, John Sterling gave the call of "Hammerin' Cameron!" after each of those and the rest of the home runs hit by Maybin, as he does for the rest of Yankee players (though with a unique call for each one).
+Yankees radio announcer, John Sterling gave the call of "Hammerin' Cameron!" after each Maybin home run, similar to the unique calls he gave to many Yankee players.
 During his time with the Yankees, Maybin's consistent high-level play and enthusiastic personality made him a quick fan favorite.

-Third stint with Detroit (2020)
+Detroit Tigers (third stint)

 On February 12, 2020, the Tigers signed Maybin to a one-year $1.5 million contract for his third stint with the team and traded him a third time.

 Chicago Cubs

-On August 31, 2020, the Tigers traded Maybin to the Chicago Cubs in exchange for Zack Short.
+On August 31, 2020, the Tigers traded Maybin to the Chicago Cubs for infielder Zack Short.
 In 32 games split between the Tigers and Cubs, Maybin hit .247/.307/.387 with one home run and 7 RBI in 93 at-bats.
-On February 19, 2021, Maybin re-signed with the Cubs organization on a minor league contract that included an invitation to Spring Training.
+On February 19, 2021, Maybin re-signed with the Cubs on a minor league contract that included an invitation to Spring Training.

 On March 27, 2021, Maybin was granted his release by the Cubs, making him a free agent, but re-signed with the Cubs on a new minor league contract the next day.

 New York Mets

-On May 18, 2021, Maybin was traded to the New York Mets in exchange for cash considerations.
+On May 18, 2021, Maybin was traded to the New York Mets for cash considerations.
 The cash payment for the trade by the Mets was one dollar.
 On May 19, Maybin was selected to the active roster.
 Maybin was designated for assignment on May 31 after going 1-for-28 in 9 games.
 He was outrighted to the Triple-A Syracuse Mets on June 3.
 On October 4, Maybin elected free agency.

 Maybin announced his retirement on January 3, 2022, in a tweet.

 Broadcasting career

 Maybin joined the YES Network as a color commentator for Yankees broadcasts for the 2022 season.
 In April 2022, he joined MLB Network as an on-air contributor for shows such as MLB Tonight.
 Maybin joined the Tigers broadcast team on Bally Sports Detroit as a studio analyst and occasional in-game analyst for the 2023 season.
+Maybin is also an analyst for the Detroit Tigers Radio Network for about 40 road contests.

 Personal life

-Maybin is a cousin of former NFL linebacker Aaron Maybin and current Houston Texans linebacker Jalen Reeves-Maybin (Reeves-Maybin's father is Marques Maybin, a former University of Louisville basketball guard), former NBA guard Rashad McCants, Former WNBA guard/forward Rashanda McCants and a third cousin of former NFL and Canadian Football League running back John Avery.
+Maybin is a cousin of former NFL linebacker Aaron Maybin, current Detroit Lions linebacker Jalen Reeves-Maybin (Reeves-Maybin's father is Marques Maybin, a former University of Louisville basketball guard), former NBA guard Rashad McCants, and former WNBA guard/forward Rashanda McCants.
+He is a third cousin of former NFL and Canadian Football League running back John Avery.

-Maybin married his wife Courtney in 2015.
+Maybin and his wife Courtney's first child was born in 2016.
+They have three children, Trent, Max, and Laila.
+The family ran a non-profit called Maybin Mission that supported children in his hometown of Asheville.